 At our veterinary hospital in Fairfield, NJ, you'll find complete dental care services for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.

-We are also passionate about educating pet owners about the necessity for home dental care for their pets.
+We are also passionate about educating pet owners about the necessity for home cat & dog dental care.